lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

     bx cr va registry.ng.bluemix.net/your-namespace/mytodos:v1
     ```

-# Step 7 - Bind a Bluemix service to a Kubernetes namespace
+# Step 7 - Bind a IBM Cloud service to a Kubernetes namespace

 This web application uses a Cloudant DBaaS to store the todo task.